GandhiCloudLab/envizi-reporting-frameworks/readme.md

 ## 3. Selecting ESG reporting frameworks

+Large number and variety of ESG reporting frameworks are available.
+Applying different lenses to assess and categorize the various frameworks can help selecting the appropriate ESG reporting frameworks for your organization.

+### 3.1 Lens 1: Potential for impact

+The decision on which framework to report to use should start by considering where an organization can make the most difference based on materiality assessments.

+#### Materiality in the context of ESG

+Using a “risk matrix” approach, organizations can

+- a large-cap e-commerce company may choose to focus on packaging materials and waste (environmental), supply chain labor standards (social) and business ethics (governance) in its materiality assessment

+#### Assessing double materiality.

+consider materiality from 2 viewpoints:

+- financial materiality
+- materiality to the market, the environment and people.

+organization is responsible for
+- inward impact by managing its own financial risks
+- outward impacts of its decisions and operations on people and the environment.

+organizations can identify both
+- the financial
+- and nonfinancial impacts

+#### Impact and influence
+The other side of the materiality coin is impact and influence.
+Organizations assessing their ESG reporting approach may also find it beneficial to consider the environmental and social factors that they can influence most directly and rapidly.
+Using an action priority or impact effort prioritization matrix, organizations can quickly identify where to focus their initial efforts and then use these insights to determine which ESG framework can help with realizing goals that are within reach.
+For example, organizations in the fast-moving consumer goods and retail sectors can exert influence within their supply chain.
+In these sectors, an organization’s procurement choices can have significant impact on the ESG

+### 3.2 Lens 2: Stakeholder expectations

+#### What are external stakeholders looking for?

+- investors, boards, insurers and creditors
+  - Task Force on Climate- related Financial Disclosures (TCFD) or
+  - Sustainability Accounting Standards Board (SASB).
+- Employees and consumers
+  - United Nations Sustainable Development Goals (UN SDGs)
+- governments or regulators may prefer
+  - Streamlined Energy and Carbon Reporting (SECR)
+  - National Greenhouse and Energy Reporting (NGER)

+#### How will internal stakeholders use the information?

+- risk, compliance and HR teams
+  - would be invested in the data to drive strategic decisions around equity and inclusion
+- energy and utilities would be looking closely at
+  - consumption and expenditure across the organization.
+- Procurement teams
+  - to assess their supply chain operations and the risk profile ofsuppliers.

+### 3.3 Lens 3: Geography

+Certain ESG reporting frameworks are only relevant in particular geographies. (mandated by law, specific to local conditions).
+- ENERGY STAR® (North America and select other countries)
+- SECR (UK) and NGER (Australia)

+### 3.4 Lens 4: Sector preference

+- Global Real Estate Sustainability Benchmark (GRESB).
+  - real estate
+  - infrastructure portfolios.

+### 3.5 Lens 5: Framework coverage

+Each ESG reporting frameworks has different levels of focus on the key ESG performance metrics, including environment, social, governance, carbon, energy, waste and water.

 ### 3.1 Lens 1: Potential for impact

 #### Materiality in the context of ESG